crvUSD — Asset Risk Assessment (Full)

 What is YieldBasis?

-YieldBasis (YB) is a protocol by Michael Egorov designed to eliminate impermanent loss for BTC AMM liquidity providers.
+YieldBasis (YB) is a protocol by Michael Egorov designed to eliminate impermanent loss for AMM liquidity providers.
 Launched September 2025 on Curve infrastructure.
+Originally BTC-only; ETH/WETH markets have since been added.

-- User deposits BTC (WBTC, cbBTC, or tBTC)
+- User deposits collateral (WBTC, cbBTC, tBTC, or WETH)

-- YB draws from its pre-minted crvUSD allocation (matching the BTC value)
+- YB draws from its pre-minted crvUSD allocation (matching the collateral value)

-- Both BTC + crvUSD enter a Curve pool as a 50/50 position
+- Both collateral + crvUSD enter a Curve pool as a 50/50 position

-- Continuous rebalancing maintains 2x leverage — user’s share tracks BTC price 1:1 while earning trading fees
+- Continuous rebalancing maintains 2x leverage — user’s share tracks the asset price 1:1 while earning trading fees

-- When users withdraw BTC, the paired crvUSD returns to the YB factory as idle buffer
+- When users withdraw, the paired crvUSD returns to the YB factory as idle buffer

 Credit Line (Structural — governance decisions)